kodizh/remind-me-my-borrowed-books/README.md

 ## 2. Include `external_variables.xml` content in `preferences.yaml`

-Generate the `external_variables.xml` file at startup from the `preferences.yaml` configuration file, in order to keep all configuration in one location.
+ - Generate the `external_variables.xml` file at startup from the `preferences.yaml` configuration file, in order to keep all configuration in one location.

-The tricky part lies in simply matching the username extracted from the library, and the user's name used for defining the colour.

-**\#Idea**: add unknown users to the preference file with a random colour.
-The user can change the colour afterwards if she or he wants to.
+ - Add users that are listed in the library page but not in the preference file to the preference file; assign them with a random colour (the user can change the colour afterwards if she or he wants to).

 Note: *the `external_variables.xml` file is the configuration file used by the XSL parser, while the `preferences.yaml` file is the configuration file used by the Python program.*